 But what if we don't care?
 What if we have no conscience at all?

 Martin Luther writes, Therefore we conclude that the bosom of Abraham signifies nothing else than the Word of God, …. the hell here mentioned cannot be the true hell that will begin on the day of judgment.
 For the corpse of the rich man is without doubt not in hell, but buried in the earth; it must however be a place where the soul can be and has no peace, and it cannot be corporal.
 Therefore it seems to me, this hell is the conscience, which is without faith and without the Word of God, in which the soul is buried and held until the day of judgment, when they are cast down body and soul into the true and real hell.
 Church Postil 1522-3 Conscience may move me to activism to strive for justice and sacrifice to seek peace - assuming I have a conscience at all.
-If I keep myself from seeing Lazarus at the gate, or choose to ignore him, my conscious need not trouble me, just as "Dives" settles into the warmth beside his fire in Melville's piece (meditation one) or as the fashionable stroll in the park in gorgeous silks as in Norton's sonnet (meditation two).
+But if I keep myself from seeing Lazarus at the gate, or choose to ignore him, my conscious need not trouble me, just as "Dives" settles into the warmth beside his fire in Melville's piece (meditation one) or as the fashionable stroll in the park in gorgeous silks as in Norton's sonnet (meditation two).

 Chasms form not only between rich and poor, but over religion, politics, customs, access to knowledge.
 In the third prompt for meditation an awakened conscience torments Salieri many years after the death of Mozart in Peter Shaffer's play Amadeus.
 Envy creates a chasm between genius and mediocrity.
 Salieri's conscience opened hell for him in the bosom of his success (meditation three).
 There is only one way to achieve happiness on this terrestrial ball, and that is to have either a clear conscience or none at all. - Ogden Nash